Antoine Karam (French Guianan politician)

-Antoine Karam (born 21 February 1950, in Cayenne) served as the president of the Regional Council (Conseil régional) of French Guiana, a région d'outre-mer of France, from 1992 to 2010.
+Antoine Karam (born 21 February 1950) served as the president of the Regional Council (Conseil régional) of French Guiana, a région d'outre-mer of France, from 1992 to 2010.

 Karam was born to a Lebanese father and a Saint Lucian mother.
 He is a professor of history and he was president of the council from 22 January 1992 to 26 January 2010.
 As a member of the left-wing Guianese Socialist Party (PSG), allied to the French Socialist Party (PS), he is also French Guiana's single representative in the French Senate.

+Biography

+Antoine Karam studied at Lycée Thiers in Marseille, then completed a master's degree in history on slavery in French Guiana.
+Now a history teacher, Antoine Karam teaches at Collège Paul Kapel, among other schools.

+Antoine Karam was a city councilor in Cayenne (1977–2002) and a regional councilor in French Guiana (1983–86 and 1992–2010).
+He was also a general councilor in French Guiana (Cayenne-Nord-Est canton) from 1985 to 2015.

+He was also head of the Sport of athletics League from 1977 to 1990: under his presidency, the first Rochambeau/Cayenne mini-marathon (known at the time as the Henri Bonheur Cup) was launched, as well as the first “Games of French Guiana” (May 1, 1979).

+Antoine Karam was elected senator in the second round on September 28, 2014.

+He is a member of the Guianese Socialist Party.